rekalogika/rekalogika.dev/docs/collections/03-behaviors/01-oom.md

 Doctrine ORM offers [extra lazy collections](https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/extra-lazy-associations.html) to handle large sets of data.
 However, only a few methods are extra-lazy-safe.
-These safe methods will not trigger the full initialization of the collection, and won't cause out-of-memory errors:
+The following are the safe methods that will not trigger the full initialization of the collection, and won't cause out-of-memory errors with an extra-lazy
+collection:

 * `contains($entity)`
 * `containsKey($key)` (only if `indexBy` is set)